Listen to my recent appearance on the ‘On The Brink’ podcast here.

-As part of my continuing series on transitions to You 3.0, I interviewed Jake to hear his story of two life transitions and what he learned from each.
+As part of my continuing YOU PIVOT™ series, I interviewed Jake to hear his story of two life transitions and what he learned from each.

 Jake and his partner sold their first company in 1996.
 He was only 41 at the time, and while he wasn’t emotionally ready to move on, the market was starting to turn, and they knew it was the right time to sell.